 What can you do about it?

-As the overvalued stock market continues to set records and GDP growth slows, with signs pointing to a significant correction, you need to take defensive actions to protect the gains you have made.
+As the overvalued stock market continues to set records and GDP growth slows, with signs pointing to a significant correction, you need to take defensive actions to protect the purchasing power of your portfolio.
 The market is now at the highest point in history.
 Basic “grandma” logic of buying low and selling high should tell you to not be 100% in an asset that has a higher chance of going lower than going higher.
 You should create a hedge for your retirement savings, just in case the markets fail.
-It’s time to start diversifying outside of the market.
+You can do this by diversifying outside of the market.

-The very best thing you can do is take a portion of your IRA or 401(k) out of the stock market and invest that portion safely.
+And one of the best ways to diversify outside of the stock and bond markets is to take a portion of your IRA or 401(k) out of the stock market and invest that portion safely.

 If you look at the real estate market right now, it’s inflating rapidly due to a number of factors, including the soaring price of lumber, limited supply, ultra-low interest rates, and an abundance of cash printed by the Fed that is pooling into every asset class.
 Real estate is somewhat correlated to the stock market as both are dollar-based investments — both rely on the dollar to be strong in order to remain strong, and both of them need interest rates to remain as low as they are now.